josephschmitt/tmux-powerkit/README.md

 # ⚡ PowerKit for tmux

 A powerful, modular tmux status bar framework with 37+ built-in plugins for displaying system information, development tools, security monitoring, and media status.
-Ships with 14 beautiful themes (25+ variants) including Tokyo Night, Catppuccin, Kanagawa, Everforest, Ayu, GitHub, Dracula, Gruvbox, Nord, One Dark, Rosé Pine, and Solarized.
+Ships with 15 beautiful themes (27+ variants) including Tokyo Night, Catppuccin, Kanagawa, Everforest, Ayu, GitHub, Dracula, Gruvbox, Nord, One Dark, Pastel, Rosé Pine, and Solarized.

 > **📢 Note:** This project was formerly known as `tmux-tokyo-night`.
 See [Migration Guide](../../wiki/Migration-Guide) for upgrade instructions.